 - Your vendor promised too much but under-delivered.
 He did it on purpose to win the deal.
 His broken commitments will turn into your disappointment.

-- For making your requirements sharp, time and budget estimations easy use special tools like Specstimate.
+- To make your requirements sharp, time and budget estimations easy, use special tools like Specstimate.

 If you find yourself in any of these situations, take measures to turn your project back on track.
 Whether you are a business or product owner, a CTO, or a responsible manager, consider these issues and take action.